methanoliver/pandoc-fimfic/BBCODE.md

 # FimFiction BBcode reference

+This document is primarily of historical interest, since the new BBCode parser of FimFiction is well documented.
+However, it documents legacy tags which the new parser supports *quietly* and as such, might end up being useful.

 When trying to figure out how to get the typography you want, it helps to know just what exactly is FimFiction's BBcode parser capable of.
 Unfortunately, it's not really well-documented, and many of the tags in this list were